Olympics-Russians, Belarusians to participate at Paris Olympics as neutrals - IOC | Sports-Games

 Russians and Belarusians who qualify in their sport for the Paris 2024 Olympics can take part as neutrals without flags, emblems or anthems at the event next year, the International Olympic Committee (IOC) said on Friday.
 Russians and Belarusians had initially been banned from competing internationally following Russia's invasion of Ukraine last year, for which Belarus has been used as a staging ground.

-It also said no Russian or Belarusian government or state official would be invited to or accredited for Paris 2024.
-But athletes, it added, should not be punished for the actions of their governments.
+"We explained to our international partners and the Olympic Committee that Russian athletes have the same passports as occupiers who kill Ukrainians.
+And that means they bear the same responsibility for the deaths of Ukrainians.
+In a time of war, they cannot hide behind the white flag of "neutrality".
+"Regarding Ukraine's participation in the 2024 Olympic and Paralympic Games, we will make a decision later, after consulting with the Ukrainian sports community and the country's top political leadership," Bidniy added.

+Russia's Sports Minister Matytsin said the IOC's approach was "unacceptable".
+"Participation in the Olympics is an athlete's dream.
+But the conditions are discriminatory and go against the principles of sports," he was quoted by TASS news agency.

-Ukraine has opposed the presence of Russian competitors, even as neutrals, at the Paris Olympics.
-Out of 4,600 athletes globally who have qualified for the Paris Games so far, eight are Russians and three hold Belarusian passports.
-More than 60 Ukrainians had qualified.
+"By doing so, they harm the Olympic Games themselves, and not Russian sports.
+The approach is absolutely unacceptable."
+Out of 4,600 athletes globally who have so far qualified for the Games, which open on July 26, eight are Russians and three hold Belarusian passports.
+More than 60 Ukrainians have qualified.

 ATHLETICS MAINTAINS BAN Athletics' suspension of Russia for state-sponsored doping was lifted this year but, after the invasion of Ukraine, which Moscow called a "special military operation", all Russians and Belarusians were banned from the sport.

 "It is the IOC's remit to decide which countries are invited to participate at the Olympic Games, but it is the responsibility of the IFs (international federations) to decide which athletes within their sport are eligible to compete."
-At August's World Championships in Budapest, WA president Sebastian Coe said it would have been "inconceivable" for Russians and Belarusians to have competed, saying that the ban was for "reasons of integrity - this wasn't about passports or politics.
+At August's World Championships in Budapest, WA president Sebastian Coe said it would have been "inconceivable" for Russians and Belarusians to have competed, saying that the ban was for "reasons of integrity".

-"The death and destruction we have seen in Ukraine over the past year, including the deaths of some 185 athletes, have only hardened my resolve on this matter.
-It is an intolerable situation and that's why I won't be changing my views anytime soon."
-Russia's gymnastics coach, Valentina Rodionenko, played down the significance of the IOC's decision.

-"There is no need to talk about any breakthrough," Rodionenko was quoted as saying by TASS news agency.
-"The IOC, by allowing our athletes to take part in the Olympics, retained the same extremely humiliating conditions that were previously outlined in recommendations to international federations.
-I believe that we do not need to go to Paris under such conditions."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)